 The Company is a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financing needs of its customers and to reduce its own exposure to fluctuations in interest rates.
 These financial instruments include commitments to extend credit and letters of credit.
 These instruments involve elements of credit and interest rate risk in excess of the amount recognized on the Company’s Consolidated Balance Sheets.
 The contractual amounts of these instruments reflect the extent of the Company’s involvement in particular classes of financial instruments.

 The Company’s exposure to credit loss in the event of nonperformance by the other party to the financial instruments for commitments to extend credit and letters of credit written is represented by the contractual amount of these instruments.
 The Company uses the same credit policies in making commitments and conditional obligations as it does for on-balance sheet instruments.
+Unless noted otherwise, the Company does not require collateral or other security to support off-balance sheet instruments with credit risk.
 The Company considers credit losses related to off-balance sheet commitments by undergoing a similar process in evaluating losses for loans that are carried on the balance sheet.
 The Company considers historical loss and funding information, current and future economic conditions, risk ratings, and past due status among other factors in the consideration of expected credit losses in the Company’s off-balance sheet commitments to extend credit.
 The Company also records an indemnification reserve based on historical statistics and loss rates related to mortgage loans previously sold.
-As of June 30, 2022 and December 31, 2021, the Company’s RUC and indemnification reserve was $9.4 million and $8.4 million, respectively.
+At September 30, 2023 and December 31, 2022, the Company’s reserve for unfunded commitments and indemnification reserve totaled $15.7 million and $14.1 million, respectively.

 Commitments to extend credit are agreements to lend to customers as long as there are no violations of any conditions established in the contracts.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Because many of the commitments may expire without being completely drawn upon, the total commitment amounts do not necessarily represent future cash requirements.